heresywolves/password_generator/README.md

 # password_generator

 A generator for secure passwords with three optons:
--Only letter passwords
+- Only letter passwords
--Password with numbers included
+- Password with numbers included
--Password with special characters included
+- Password with special characters included